Firefly Chat

 Provider Presenter: Shalini Maitra, MD

 Shalini Maitra is currently a physician with the Pediatric Advance Care Team at Children's Hospital of Philadelphia (CHOP).
 She went to medical school at Jefferson Medical College, and then completed her residency at Dupont Children’s Hospital.
-She then went on to work as a hospitalist on the bone marrow transplant and oncology units at CHOP, where she realized her interest in communication surrounding serious illness and how to best support families to difficult situations, resulting in her pursuing a fellowship in Hospice and Palliative Medicine at CHOP.
+She then went on to work as a hospitalist on the bone marrow transplant and oncology units at CHOP, where she realized her interest in communication surrounding serious illness and how to best support families during difficult situations, resulting in her pursuing a fellowship in Hospice and Palliative Medicine at CHOP.
 She has been delighted to be able to stay on with the palliative care team at CHOP as an attending physician.

 Moderator:

-Dana Dombrowski, MSW, LSW -
+Dana Dombrowski, MSW, LSW

 Social Worker and Psychosocial Program Coordinator at The Children’s Hospital of Philadelphia